INeedAUniqueUsername/RogueFrontier/readme.md

 # Rogue Frontier
 ![Cover](LibFrontier/Assets/Poster.png)

+This repository is the home of all projects related to the  _Rogue Frontier_ universe, including *Rogue Atomics*
+- ExtGodot, ExtSadConsole: compatibility layer for Godot and SFML exports
+- GdFrontier, GdAtomics: Godot export for Rogue Frontier / Rogue Atomics
+- LibAtomics: game code for Rogue Atomics
+- LibFrontier: game code for Rogue Frontier
+- LibGamer: shared code for LibFrontier, LibAtomics
+- SfmlASECII: Sprite editor
+- SfmlFrontier, SfmlAtomics: SFML export for Rogue Frontier / Rogue Atomics
+- WebFrontier: Web export for Rogue Frontier

 _Rogue Frontier_ is an ambitious ASCII-style space adventure set in an alternate timeline of *Transcendence* (and its predecessor, *Frontier*) - a space-opera roguelike by George Moromisato.
 The player receives an invitation from a deity known as The Orator to travel towards the Galactic Core.

 There are three main themes in the design of Rogue Frontier: